-In this article, we will discuss the strcat function in C++ with its syntax, parameters, operation, and examples.
+In this post, we are going to explore the strcat function in C++ along with its syntax, parameters, functionality, and illustrations.

 What is Strcat Function?

-The concatenating two strings is accomplished with the help of the basic string manipulation function strcat in C++.
+Joining two strings together is achieved using the fundamental string manipulation function strcat in C++.

 Syntax: